-- are looking for full capital protection or full repayment of the amount invested and clients who want a guaranteed return (whether income or capital) - are fully risk averse/have no risk tolerance - need a fully guaranteed income of fully predictable return profile channels (e.g. investment advice, portfolio management, non-advised sales and pure execution services).
+- are looking for full capital protection or full repayment of the amount invested and clients who want a guaranteed return (whether income or capital) - are fully risk averse/have no risk tolerance - need a fully guaranteed income of fully predictable return profile

+Distribution channel: This product is eligible for all distribution channels (e.g. investment advice, portfolio management, non-advised sales and pure execution services).